JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

   {{< card link="https://github.com/JAlcocerT/payroll-workers-pb/" title="Payroll Theme with PB as auth" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code Astro Theme + CF Workers + PB users collections as Auth" >}}
 {{< /cards >}}

+You can see how well it works: https://fast-payroll-theme.pages.dev/signup/

 And in the conclusions I reflected on the next steps of the setup.

-If you are logged in...do you have which features available?
+> If you are logged in...do you have which features available?

-The primary difference between these two paradigms has to do with the way they model evaluation context.

-In server usage, the evaluation context changes frequently, as often as every evaluation, while in client-side usage, the evaluation context changes less frequently, often in response to user actions or UI events.

 **Intro**

+The [Go language](#about-go-projects) surprised me with another cool project to make better SaaS: [GoFF](#go-feature-flag)

+But, we could also simplify this [feature flags setup via PocketBase as BaaS](#feature-flags-with-pb)

 ## What are feature flags?